 Slow-moving landslides can trigger secondary landslides along their steep scarps that eventually border rivers, leading to increased solid loads.
-Therefore, slow-moving landslides are not only responsible for significant damage to houses and infrastructure but are also involved in the formation of torrential flows and river dams (Liébault et al. 2010, Tulet et al., 2021).
-Thus, understanding their kinematics/dynamics is essential for hazard and risk mitigation at the scale of Reunion Island.
+Therefore, slow-moving landslides are not only responsible for significant damage to houses and infrastructure but are also involved in the formation of torrential flows and river dams (Liébault et al., 2010; Tulet et al., 2021).
+Thus, understanding their kinematics/dynamics is essential for hazard and risk mitigation at the scale of Réunion Island.

-SAR methods has already demonstrated useful in highlighting landslides kinematics from space (e.g. Aslan et al., 2020 -and references therein).
-While C band SAR can be used to comprehensively measure ground displacement, our study area is particularly challenging for C band SAR since it is densely vegetated.
-In this study, we test whether InSAR and OT techniques can be used to measure landslide kinematics in densely vegetated areas.
+Synthetic aperture radar (SAR) methods have already proven useful in highlighting landslide kinematics from space (e.g. Aslan et al., 2020, and references therein).
+While C-band SAR can be used to comprehensively measure ground displacement, our study area is particularly challenging for C-band SAR since it is densely vegetated.
+In this study, we test whether interferometric synthetic aperture radar (InSAR) and SAR offset tracking (OT) techniques can be used to measure landslide kinematics in densely vegetated areas.
 Both techniques require temporal signal coherence and therefore are usually not adapted for densely vegetated areas.
-Particularly, C-band SAR signal can be severely affected by the presence of changing vegetation between two SAR acquisitions, particularly in CdS, where the vegetation canopy is well developed.
-This is why C-band radars such as the ones onboard Radarsat or Envisat, characterized by low acquisition frequency (24 and 36 days, respectively), could not be routinely used on CdS to measure landslide motion with InSAR in the past.
+Particularly, a C-band SAR signal can be severely affected by the presence of changing vegetation between two SAR acquisitions, particularly in CdS, where the vegetation canopy is well developed.
+This is why C-band radars such as the ones on board RADARSAT or Envisat, characterized by low acquisition frequency (24 and 36 d, respectively), could not be routinely used in CdS to measure landslide motion with In-SAR in the past.
 This limitation can be palliated under certain circumstances, for instance improving repetition frequency between two or more satellite acquisitions.
 In this study, we exploit the improved repetition frequency of Sentinel-1 SAR to test InSAR and OT techniques in CdS after a cyclonic event in 2018.
 If successful, this study can serve as a demonstrator.